nefarius/docs.nefarius.at/docs/projects/Vicius/Product-Detection.md

 ### `FileVersion`

+Reads the [VERSIONINFO resource](https://learn.microsoft.com/en-us/windows/win32/menurc/versioninfo-resource) of a given file where the `FileVersion` (or `ProductVersion`) will get compared to the release's `detectionVersion` field provided by the server.

 Field | Description | Mandatory
 ---|---|---
 `input` | The absolute path **or** the inja template resolve the path to the client file to read. | Yes